 If you've submitted a good application, you may be invited to come to an interview.
 This page gives some tips on how to prepare and what to expect at your interview.

-For certain nursing and midwifery posts, you may be invited to come to an assessment centre instead.
+For some vacancies you will be invited to come to an assessment centre in addition to or instead of an interview.

 Preparing for your interview